 - Is Overtone bad for your hair?

-Well, today we are diving in TOG style, taking a look at any Overtone ingredient concerns, highlighting more natural alternatives AND sharing Overtone before and after photos for gray hair.
+Well, today we are diving in TOG style, taking a look at any Overtone ingredient concerns, highlighting more natural alternatives AND sharing Overtone before and after photos for gray hair, with reader Overtone reviews.
 The before and after photos were submitted by members of The Gray Book, an incredible Facebook community full of going gray inspo, support, community and solidarity around all things going gray.
 (Thanks ladies!👋)

 First thing’s first, let’s take a look at the ingredients in Overtone.